uninterrupted in time and indefinitely long continuing

 clutched it and in one motion slammed his feet down into the mud and powered himself up.

-having a firm basis in reality and being therefore important, meaningful, or considerable
+having a firm basis in reality and therefore important

 There were some small pieces and bits of paper floating on the surface inside the plane— dirt from the floor of the plane that had floated up—but nothing